ryejoon/ScrollPay/README.md

  ScrollPay application runs on two protocols-of its own, and SplitPay.

 ### ScrollPay Protocol
  Bitcom prefix `1FGbDFzz3Ke6x8dM3TfaSoGRfx1z3BEUkB`.
-A simple application-specific protocol that indicates the title, description, preview, and most importantly, the C hashes of the chunks of the text.
+A simple application-specific protocol that indicates the title, description, preview, and most importantly, the [C://](https://c.bitdb.network) hashes of the chunks of the text.
 The collection and the ordering of the hashes is very important, and should be kept secure(via encryption, server side storage, etc).
 The current implimentation had this limitation as to focus on the payment.
 ```
-OP_RETURN 1FGbDFzz3Ke6x8dM3TfaSoGRfx1z3BEUkB [title] [description] [preview] [C hashs of the chunks]
+OP_RETURN 1FGbDFzz3Ke6x8dM3TfaSoGRfx1z3BEUkB [title] [description] [preview] [sha256 hashes of the chunks]
 ```

+ [This](https://whatsonchain.com/tx/ea31c42152a6a6fd1a97d4f22e7242f4efa942a439be2564b6bd7c533a3d9f64) is an example for `애국가` item.
+[This](https://whatsonchain.com/tx/0a67ddce2c7381719c56ee9549059712dccfc1da537653b6198422a6f9523b4b) is an example OP_RETURN of `Alice’s Adventures in Wonderland`.

 ### SplitPay Protocol
  Bitcom prefix `1MUm6vjuA7BF3VLmgUpRPywiKD69w4TUjA`.
 A general protocol to indicate the publish/purchase of a chunk of an item.